giladlotan/itpmssd/Week_3/README.md

 ### [9/18] Networked Publics, APIs

-_Social Discussion_
-- What is a networked public?
+_Social Discussion_ : what is a networked public?
 - Use assignment to discuss what happens in public.
 - What happens online is a networkd public... [into Instagram]

 _Technical Discussion_
 - This week we’ll be using API’s to access data from social media.
 Specifically, we’ll look at Instagram data, and ways in which we can analyze publicly shared posts.